-The Fund Management Company has entered into distribution agreements in several EES countries with regard to the distribution of the Fund company's fund.
+The Fund Management Company has entered into distribution agreements in several EES countries with regards to distribution of the Company's fund.
 The Swedish Financial Supervisory Authority has been notified about these distribution agreements.
 The countries are stated below as well as the entities which represent the Company in these countries in order to ensure that payments can be done to unitholders, that redemptions can be done and that information documents are made available.

-Finland: Nordnet Bank AB

-Norway: Nordnet Bank AB; payments can also be done through SEB Norway
+- Finland: Nordnet Bank AB - Norway: Nordnet Bank AB; payments can also be done through SEB Norway